The year from hell: Survivors of Beirut blast trapped in grief as Lebanon heads towards abyss - NewsBreak

 “They are manipulating this file in a way that we have no clear enemy to attack,” he adds.
 “We are in a deadlock.”

-This week Amnesty International accused the authorities of spending the past year “shamelessly obstructing victims’ quest for truth” and having “brazenly blocked and stalled justice at every turn”.
+This week Amnesty International accused authorities of spending the past year “shamelessly obstructing victims’ quest for truth” and having “brazenly blocked and stalled justice at every turn.”

 The authorities vehemently deny the accusations of involvement in the blast or of obstructing justice.
-When asked about the HRW report by The Independent, the office of the caretaker prime minister Hassan Diab, who has been charged with negligence alongside three ex-ministers, said he had “done all within his power during the short period of time... to address the issue of the ammonium nitrate stored at Beirut Port’s hangar 12.”

-The statement added: “To be accused of negligence when [the PM] had immediately taken action as required, and within the limits of his Constitutional powers, would not only be preposterous but also an attempt to divert attention from the true culprits and bury the truth that the PM had been calling upon the judiciary to reveal.”
+The Independent reached out to the office of caretaker prime minister Hassan Diab, who has been charged with negligence alongside three ex-ministers.

-His office declined to answer specific questions about the calls for immunity to be scrapped.
-They also released a statement blaming “corruption backlogs” and “the deep state”.
+His office declined to answer specific questions about the charges or calls for immunity to be scrapped but released a statement blaming “corruption backlogs” and “the deep state”.

-She regained consciousness pinned under a car by a heavy metal sign which had been ripped off its hinges, next to a dying woman choking on her own blood.
+The academic regained consciousness pinned under a car by a heavy metal sign which had been ripped off its hinges, next to a dying woman choking in her own blood.
 Beside them, another woman walked past carrying her severed hand.

 In the chaos of overwhelmed hospitals, it took days for the university academic and administrator to receive a full diagnosis.